 - Enter a name for the profile: Your-Company-iOS-Provisioning and click Continue

 Congratulations!
 You now have a provisioning profile and are ready to sign your iOS apps.

-After Creating iOS Signing Credentials
+After Creating Signing Credentials for signing iOS apps:

-Now that you are all set to fuse, sign and deploy apps on Appdome.
+Now you are all set to fuse, sign and deploy apps on Appdome.
 For information please read the knowledge base articles on:

 - How do I fuse iOS apps on Appdome?

 - How do I sign iOS apps on Appdome?

 - How do I deploy iOS apps on Appdome?

 How Do I Learn More?

 If you have any questions, please send them our way at firstname.lastname@example.org or via the chat window on the Appdome platform.